 Don’t be too hasty in getting rid of woodlice from your home and its environs.
 Woodlice are harmless to humans.
 To have them in your home may be one step too far, but in the garden they have a valuable role as part of a natural eco-cycle of decomposition and regrowth.

-If you find them in the garden, please don't try to eradicate them; from their presence. "" explains the crucial role that woodlice play in soil ecosystems.
+If you find them in the garden, please don't try to eradicate them; your garden benefits from their presence. "" explains the crucial role that woodlice play in soil ecosystems.
 The bodies of pill bugs provide a good source of calcium for animals higher up the food chain that eat them, for example some spiders, birds and frogs.
-They also have an essential role to play as decomposers in the Nitrogen cycle as illustrated in the diagram below. your garden benefits
+They also have an essential role to play as decomposers in the Nitrogen cycle as illustrated in the diagram below.
+Life in the Soil: A Guide for Naturalists and Gardeners